Jira, a project management tool made by Atlassian, is how we manage our projects and understand the work we are doing and have done.

 Jira tickets may seem at first to be simple to-do lists that we use to know what things to do for a project.
 But they are much more important than that.

-For Relics: Use the docs.newrelic.com/jira template when you create a ticket!
-It'll automatically pre-fill your ticket with a template that helps create a good ticket.
+For New Relic employees only: Use the docs.newrelic.com/jira template to create a Docs Jira ticket.
+It'll automatically pre-fill your ticket with a template that follows the guidelines below.

 Why do we use Jira?